optbot/pytools/README.md

 ### Details

 #### Dependent services
-Dependent services can install `pytools` with:
+Dependent services can install `pytools` and set up Python configurations with:

     var pytools = require('@optbot/pytools');
-    pytools.init();
+    // installs correct Python version and sets up virtual environments pytools.init();
+    // copies configuration file with optbot Python configurations pytools.configure();

+Called with no arguments, `init()` and `configure()` will do nothing if configurations already exist on the server.
+To update (and potentially change) the prior configuration, you can pass to `configure()` an object where `upgrade` is set to `true`:

+    pytools.configure({upgrade: true});

 #### Python developer tools